dotnsf/doodle_share/README.md

     - exports.admin_password : password for Basic Authenticate to access /view and /admin

-    - exports.defaultroom : defarult room name when not specified
+    - exports.defaultroom : default room name when not specified

 - Deploy application into IBM Cloud